 The Chairman is the chief executive officer of the Company, which means that he cannot be considered to be independent.
+During the financial year Mr N Tomkinson stepped down from the position of executive Chairman and Mr J Pitt was appointed to the position.
+Neither director can therefore be categorised as independent.
 Consequently the Company does not comply with this Principle.
 Nevertheless the Board considers that the Board and shareholder structure of the Company ensure that the Chairman effectively acts as an independent director.